hruffieux/bayesFPCA/README.md

 ## Main functions

-The two main functions to performance univariate and multivariate FPCA inference are `run_mfvb_fpca()` for mean-field variational Bayes and `run_vmp_fpca()` for variational message passing algorithms.
+The two main functions to perform univariate and multivariate FPCA inference are `run_mfvb_fpca()` for the mean-field variational Bayes implementation and `run_vmp_fpca()` for the variational message passing implementation.

-The package also provides a number of functions to generate and display functional data and resulting FPCA estimates.
+The package also provides a number of functions to generate and display functional data as well as the resulting FPCA estimates.

 ## License and authors